 The San José Public Library is proud to lead the Coding5K Challenge, a citywide initiative designed to further enhance access to free, quality STEAM (Science, Technology, Engineering, Arts & Math) learning programs for students in grades K-12.
+The Coding5K Challenge began in 2018 as a means of addressing the growing lack of San Jose residents in STEM fields.
 With the help from the Library Foundation and our corporate and community partners, Coding5K provides local students with access to technology and coding programs that will better prepare them to enter the 21st century workforce in Silicon Valley.

 By leveraging assessment tools and expert volunteers, Coding5K offers year-round, age-appropriate workshops in basic, intermediate, and advanced coding, in addition to robotics and full-day coding focused summer camps targeted toward communities and demographics traditionally underrepresented in the technology industry.
 In this technological age, coding is a part of everything around us, so having this knowledge is critically important, regardless of the career path a child chooses to take.